mastodon/blog/content/posts/2018-06-27_Why-ActivityPub-is-the-future/index.md

 - plume
 ---

 We often tout things like "Mastodon is based on open web protocols" as one of its advantages.
-I want to elaborate why exactly that's a good thing.
+I want to elaborate why exactly that's a good thing.<!--more-->

 As a refresher, Mastodon implements the so-called ActivityPub protocol to enable Mastodon servers to talk to each other; that's the basis of the "federation" we also like to bring up.
 Federation is what you already know from e-mail, even if you may not know it by name: It's the concept of servers hosting users that can talk to users from other servers.
 That protocol pins down on paper how exactly such inter-server communication would look like, using a vocabulary that can be applied for a variety of purposes.
 And here's the kicker: